-Workspaces at technology centers in France have been dedicated to the assembly of protective face shields, for example, by the fiber optics team at the Schlumberger Riboud Product Center.
-In addition, Schlumberger engineers have printed a door-opening device that enables nurses to avoid direct contact with door handles in the hospital.
-The additive manufacturing team in Sugar Land, Texas is also using their 3D printers towards making face shields for healthcare providers.
+Workspaces at technology centers in France were dedicated to the assembly of protective face shields, for example, by the fiber optics team at the Schlumberger Riboud Product Center.
+In addition, Schlumberger engineers printed a door-opening device that enables nurses to avoid direct contact with door handles in the hospital.
+The additive manufacturing team in Sugar Land, Texas also used their 3D printers towards making face shields for healthcare providers.

-At other locations the company is providing material to make PPE using 3D printing.
-For example, in Ecuador, material has been provided to a community organization for the 3D printing of protective face shields.
+At other locations the company provided material to make PPE using 3D printing.
+For example, in Ecuador, material was provided to a community organization for the 3D printing of protective face shields.

-Meanwhile, employees at company locations worldwide have been organizing donations of PPE to hospitals, industry safety organizations, and local authorities.
-For example, in Ecuador, France, India, Italy, Norway, Malaysia, Mexico, Thailand, and the United States, donations have included thousands of items of PPE including disposable coveralls, safety glasses, gloves, hand sanitizer, masks, face shields, stretchers, and disposable thermometer protectors.
+Meanwhile, employees at company locations worldwide organized donations of PPE to hospitals, industry safety organizations, and local authorities.
+For example, in Ecuador, France, India, Italy, Norway, Malaysia, Mexico, Thailand, Tunisia, and the United States, donations have included thousands of items of PPE including disposable coveralls, safety glasses, gloves, hand sanitizer, masks, face shields, stretchers, and disposable thermometer protectors.

-The M-I SWACO team in Broussard, Louisiana, is using part of their manufacturing facility to produce hand sanitizer—the team has produced 2,000 gallons so far.
-The hand sanitizer is being distributed to frontline responders in local communities and also being deployed to our operations.
+The M-I SWACO team in Broussard, Louisiana, used part of their manufacturing facility to produce over 2,000 gallons of hand sanitizer.
+The hand sanitizer has been distributed to frontline responders in local communities and was also deployed to our operations.
 Learn more about this initiative here.

 Learn about our virus outbreak management plan and explore helpful resources here.